 More devices bring greater risks

-But with billions of connected “things” worldwide, created by thousands of companies, the greater the risk of hackers gaining access to your information, Ruiz says.
+But with billions of connected “things” worldwide, created by thousands of companies, the greater the risk of hackers gaining access to your information, Ruiz said.

-For instance, hackers could use a smart TV to gain access to your personal information.
+For example, hackers could use a smart TV to access your personal information.
 But you can reduce your risk by using a protected network (see more below).

 The IoT encompasses certain health care devices too.
-If you or someone you know needs a heart pacemaker, and you have the option to use a wireless one, it’s important to ask thorough questions about the security of the device, Ruiz cautions.
+If you or someone you know needs a heart pacemaker, it’s important to ask thorough questions about the security of wireless options.

-“It sounds like science fiction, but nowadays it is technically feasible to compromise these devices remotely, and this is the reason many patients and doctors are making the decision to disable the wireless function of the device to reduce the risks,” he explains.
+“It sounds like science fiction.
+But nowadays it is technically feasible to compromise these devices remotely,” Ruiz said.
+“And this is the reason many patients and doctors are making the decision to disable the wireless function of the device to reduce the risks.”

 What you can do to protect your information

-For your personal devices, which are connected to your home network, it’s important to follow the same security measures recommended for computers:
+For personal devices connected to your home network, it’s important to follow the same security measures recommended for computers:

-- Change the default password of your modem and router, and use a unique username and password that are easy to remember but hard to guess.
+- Change the default password of your modem and router.
+And use unique usernames and passwords that are easy to remember but hard to guess.

-- Regularly check whether your modem and router are running the latest updates and firmware.
+- Regularly confirm that your modem and router have the latest updates and firmware.

-- Unplug your router and modem on a regular basis to reset the device and help with the network speed and security of your home network.
+- Unplug your router and modem on a regular basis to reset the device.
+It also helps with the network speed and security of your home network.